-- Incorporate or form an LLC (Limited Liability Company).
+- Consult with a professional and either incorporate or form an LLC (Limited Liability Company).
 This will help ensure your company is seen as a separate business entity.

-- Obtain a federal Employer Identification Number.
-This starts the process of building credit because now your financial history can be tracked.
+- You could then obtain a federal Employer Identification Number.
+This can help start the process of building credit because now your financial history can be tracked.

-- Open a checking and savings account in your legal business name.
-This is to separate your personal finances from your business, which comes in handy when you go to secure a business loan.
+- You can then open a checking and savings account in your legal business name.
+This is to help separate your personal finances from your business, which comes in handy when you go to secure a business loan.

 - Set up a dedicated business phone line in your business name, and make sure it's listed.